jschaf/pggen/README.md

     ```

 -   pggen generates a row struct for each query named `<query_name>Row`.
-    pggen uses the output column names for the names struct fields by converting
+    pggen transforms the output column names into struct field names from
     `lower_snake_case` to `UpperCamelCase` in [internal/casing/casing.go].

     ```sql